alexanderwatt/Highlander/README.md

 # Highlander
-A real-time derivatives system cache.
+The core of Highlander is a central derivatives real-time event management cache.

-There are additionally a bunch of trading applications, but the sweet thing about this cache is that the underlying data acrchitecture is FpML 5.3 extended with the JPMorgan classes for securities.
+Additionally, there are a number of trading applications, which deliver pricing and risk management capabilities.
+However, the sweet thing about this cache is that the underlying data acrchitecture is primarliy FpML(5.3, but extended with the JPMorgan classes for securities).

-As well as valuing all Reporting and Confirmation trades.
-This is based on the enxtensive use of the PricingStructure and PricingStructureValuation classes in FpML.
+As well as valuing all Reporting and Confirmation trades, FpML PricingStructure and PricingStructureValuation classes are used extensively.

-A range of OTS and Exchange traded derivatives can be vlaued and risk managed real-time.
+A wide range of OTC and Exchange traded derivatives can be vlaued and risk managed real-time.

-The next goal will be to incorporate FpML 5.10 into the architecture.
+The next goal will be to incorporate FpML 5.10 and 5.11 into the architecture.